MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 8. Configure the following settings:

-    - **URLs**: Enter an array of URL prefixes of the identity providers that does SSO app extension.
+    - **URLs**: Enter an array of URL prefixes of the identity providers that do SSO app extensions.
 The URLs are required for **redirect** payloads and are ignored for **credential** payloads.
-For example, enter the following URLs:
+For example, enter the following URLs: ??Are these URLs examples or are they the actual required URLs? ??

       - `https://login.microsoftonline.com`
       - `https://login.microsoft.com`